Will smart glasses become the next smart speaker?

 Second, the replaceable battery solution.

-If I remember correctly, Quark has made the end of the right temple leg detachable.
+If I remember correctly, Quark has made the end of the right temple detachable.
 The detachable part is a 40mAh battery.

 So, when the glasses are almost out of power, you can pull out this 40mAh temple battery and replace it with another spare battery.